mervn/answer-notation/README.md

 ## Format Breakdown

-`title` : Name of the work, include edition numbers.
+`title` : Name of the work, including edition numbers.

-> Intended for personal-recognition in a local-collection.

 `identification` : Standardized identification tags, include **all** applicable IDs.

-> A book may have more than one ISBN.
-Include all of them, unless there's a reason not to.

-`dateOfAccess` : The date the work was acquired (i.e. bought, downloaded, recorded, etc.).
+`dateOfAccess` : The date the work was accessed (i.e. bought, downloaded, recorded, etc).

-> For dynamic-content, like a URL, use the last date-of-interaction.

 `section` : The location, denoted by headers, in the work relevant to the upcoming question.